On the Convergence of HalpernSGD: Introduction

-In our work we place ourselves in this latter perspective.
-Indeed, we study HalpernSGD as an “anchored” scheme for $L$-smooth convex minimization, modeling gradients stochastically perturbed by a unbiased noise.
-Almost sure convergence in our setting is established in a different way than in the works reviewed above.
-Specifically, we study almost sure convergence to a minimization point, that is, to a zero of the gradient of the objective function $f$, by introducing a second control sequence $\{\varepsilon_n\}$ that plays the role of a learning rate.
-This additional degree of control allows us to impose only a mild condition on the noise, namely the summability condition
+In the present work, we place ourselves in this latter perspective and study HalpernSGD as an anchored scheme for $L$-smooth convex minimization with stochastically perturbed gradients.
+Our approach differs from the works above in two essential respects.
+First, we establish almost sure convergence to a minimizer, i.e., to a zero of $\nabla f$, under a Robbins–Monro-type stepsize regime.
+Second, by introducing a second control sequence $\{\epsilon_n\}$ acting as a learning rate, we impose only the mild summability condition~\eqref{eq:noise_variance} which is automatically satisfied under bounded variance and $\sum_n \epsilon_n^2 < \infty$.
+This allows us to control the cumulative noise effect without resorting to variance-reduction or vanishing-noise mechanisms.

-which ensures that the cumulative effect of the stochastic perturbations remains tractable.
-As a consequence, we are able to handle almost sure convergence of the entire sequence $\{x_n\}$ even in the presence of noise with merely bounded variance.
-This, in turn, allows the Halpern framework to be applied in settings where variance reduction or vanishing-noise assumptions are not available.
+By exploiting a quadratic-mean recurrence and the technique developed by Xu in~\cite{xu2002another,xu2002iterative}, we introduce the {HalpernSGD} scheme.
+Throughout the paper, lowercase letters $x_n$ denote deterministic sequences, while uppercase $X_n$ denote random variables defined on the probability space $(\Omega,\mathcal{F},\mathbb{P})$.
+The HalpernSGD iteration reads

-By exploiting a quadratic-mean recurrence and lemma proved by Xu in \cite{xu2002another}, we first prove convergence in $L^2$ and then almost sure convergence of the whole sequence toward the minimizer selected by the anchor, $x^\star=P_S(u)$.
+and we prove that, under standard stepsize assumptions, the iterates converge almost surely to the anchor-selected minimizer $x^* = P_S(u)$.
+To this end, we first establish the existence of an \(L^2\)-convergent subsequence together with a liminf estimate, and subsequently strengthen the result to almost sure convergence of the entire sequence toward the anchor-selected minimizer \(x^* = P_S(u)\).

-In summary, compared to works that require variance reduction to obtain convergence in the stochastic Halpern case \cite{cai2022stochastic,bravo2024halpernRL,pischke2024asymptotic}, our contribution aims at an almost sure guarantee of convergence under bounded-variance assumptions and is based on an appropriate choice and coupling of two control sequences that make the cumulative effect of the noise tractable.
+We stress that convergence-rate analyses for stabilized stochastic gradient schemes of Halpern type, as well as connections to variance-growth conditions beyond uniformly bounded variance, have recently been developed in~\cite{neuokolo2024,alacaoglu2025weakervar}.
+Our contribution provides an almost sure guarantee under bounded-variance assumptions through an appropriate coupling of the control sequences, thereby reconciling the anchoring mechanism with the classical stochastic approximation framework.